 We are among the "many religions [that] recognize marriage as having spiritual significance," Turner v.
 Safley, 482 U.S. 78, 96 (1987), indeed as being truly "sacred."
 Griswold v.
 Connecticut, 381 U.S. 479, 486 (1965).
 Our commitment to traditional marriage reflects an undeniable "belie[f] in a divine creator and a divine law," Burwell v.
 Hobby Lobby Stores, Inc., Nos.
 13-354, 13-356, 2014 WL 2921709, at 28 (U.S. June 30, 2014) (Kennedy, J., concurring), and "must be understood by precepts far beyond the authority of government to alter or define."
 Town of Greece v.
 Galloway, 572 U.S. , 134 S. Ct.
+1811,

-1811, 1827 (2014) (plurality op.)
+1827 (2014) (plurality op.)
 (Kennedy, J.).
 Our respective religious doctrines hold that marriage between a man and a woman is sanctioned by God as the right and best setting for bearing and raising children.
-We believe that children, families, society, and our Nation thrive best when husband-wife marriage is upheld and strengthened as a cherished, primary social institution.
+We believe that children, families, society, and our Nation thrive best when husband-wife marriage is sustained and strengthened as a cherished, primary social institution.
 The lives of millions of Americans are ordered around the family and derive meaning and stability from that institution.
 We make no apologies for these sincerely held religious beliefs.

-But the value we place on husband-wife marriage is also influenced by rational judgments about human nature and the needs of individuals and society (especially children) and by our collective experience counseling and serving millions of followers over countless years.
+But the value we place on husband-wife marriage is also influenced by rational judgments about human nature and the needs of individuals and society (especially children) and by our collective experience counseling and serving millions of people over countless years.
 For these reasons, too, we are convinced that traditional marriage is indispensable to the common good and our republican form of government.

 As our faith communities seek to sustain and transmit the virtues of husband-wife marriage and family life, our teachings and rituals seldom focus on sexual orientation or homosexuality.
-Our support for the historic meaning of marriage arises from an affirmative vision "of the family, as consisting in and springing from the union for life of one man and one woman in the holy estate of matrimony," Murphy v.
+Our support for the historic meaning of marriage arises from an affirmative vision of "the family, as consisting in and springing from the union for life of one man and one woman in the holy estate of matrimony," Murphy v.
 Ramsey, 114 U.S. 15, 44 (1885), and not from animosity toward anyone.

-In this brief we demonstrate that Indiana Code § 31-11-1-1 should not be overturned based on the spurious charge that religious organizations support such laws out of animus.
+In this brief we demonstrate that Article I, § 32 of the Texas Constitution, and related provisions of the Texas Family Code, should not be overturned based on the spurious charge that religious organizations and voters support such laws out of animus.
 Our faith communities bear no ill will toward same-sex couples, but rather have marriage-affirming religious beliefs that merge with both practical experience and sociological fact to convince us that retaining the husband-wife marriage definition is essential.
 We further demonstrate that under Supreme Court jurisprudence the notion of "animus" holds limited relevance-and none here.
 Finally, we refute the suggestion that the Establishment Clause limits the fundamental right of persons and institutions of faith to participate fully in the democratic process.
-The fact that religious believers support Indiana's marriage laws by no stretch undermines their constitutional validity.
+The fact that religious believers support the Texas Marriage Amendment by no stretch undermines its constitutionality.